tskisner/desibuild/README.md

 have a git clone of every repo, and the working state inside each clone should be set to a local checkout of the specified branch/tag.

-NOTE:  At this point you can go into those git clones and make new branches, etc.  Whatever branch is checked out in each package is the one that will be installed.
+**NOTE:**  At this point you can go into those git clones and make new branches, etc.  Whatever branch is checked out in each package is the one that will be installed.
+If you are working on multiple packages, just run desi_source once with master.txt and then go create / checkout all the branches you need across multiple packages!

 ### Install the Packages